 The penalties you can face generally depend on the amount of marijuana you allegedly sold or intended to sell.
-For half an ounce or less, the charge is a misdemeanor and the possible sentence includes up to one year in jail and/or a fine of up to $2,500.
-If the amount in question is between half an ounce and five pounds, the charge is a felony and can carry a much harsher sentence, including the possibility of up to 10 years in prison and up to $2,500 fine.
+If the amount in question is between an ounce and five pounds, the charge is a Class 5 felony and can carry a harsh sentence, including the possibility of up to 10 years in prison and up to $2,500 fine.
 For more than five pounds of marijuana, the charge is a felony that carries from five to 30 years in prison.

 Q: How long will a conviction for possession of marijuana stay on my record?

 Any conviction for any criminal offense in the Commonwealth of Virginia will remain on your record for life, even for a first offense.
 There is no way to expunge a criminal conviction under Virginia law unless you later receive a pardon from the governor, which is extremely difficult to get.

 In Virginia, individuals who have never been charged or convicted of a previous drug offense may be able to take advantage of Virginia’s first offender program pursuant to Virginia Code Section 18.2-251.
 The program is only available for people charged with possession and does not apply to persons charged with distribution offenses.
 Those who elect to participate in the program generally must complete a one-year probationary period where they are subjected to drug and/or alcohol screening.
 During that time period, participants must also complete a number of community service hours ranging from 24 to 75 hours depending on the situation.
 Once the individual successfully completes the probation period, the charge is dismissed, although “dismissal” does not mean that the charge is expunged from the persons record.

 Q: Can I get a marijuana possession charge expunged?